WayScience/phenotypic_profiling/2.train_model/README.md

 # 2. Train Model

-In this module, we train a ML model to predict phenotypic class from DeepProfiler-extracted features.
+In this module, we train ML models to predict phenotypic class from cell features.

-We train the model in [train_model.ipynb](1.train_model.ipynb).
+We train the models in [train_model.ipynb](1.train_model.ipynb).
-We use [sklearn.linear_model.LogisticRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) for our machine learning model.
+We use [sklearn.linear_model.LogisticRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) for our machine learning models.
-We use the following parameters for our Logisic Regression model:
+We use the following parameters for our each Logisic Regression model:

 - `penalty='elasticnet'`: Use elasticnet as the penalty for our model.
 Elastic-Net regularization is a combination of L1 and L2 regularization methods.